MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 # Monetize your Teams app

 Monetizing your app is a crucial step in the app development process and Microsoft Teams Store provides a platform to monetize your app.
-You can create offers for your applications in Microsoft Partner Center and reach customers with the best solutions through Teams Store.
+You can create offers for your applications in Microsoft Partner Center and reach customers with the best solutions.

 Microsoft commercial marketplace facilitates publishing offers through Azure Marketplace and Microsoft AppSource.
-The published offers are available for purchase through Teams Store.
+The published offers are available for purchase from commercial marketplace.
+If the offers are linked to Teams app, it can be purchased from Teams Store.

 There are four ways by which you can drive app monetization: